-Students enrolled in the Bachelor of Business Administration (BBA) Program will be reviewed for compliance with the Satisfactory Progress Policy using grade or grade equivalencies.
+Students enrolled in the Bachelor of Business Administration (BBA) Program will be reviewed for compliance with the Satisfactory Progress Policy using grade equivalencies.
 Grades of “EX” (Exceeds Project Standards) are regarded as equivalent to “A” level work; grades of “M” (Meets Project Standards) are regarded as equivalent to “B” or “C” level work; grades of “DN” (Does Not Meet Project Standards) are regarded as equivalent to “D” or “F” level work.
 Grades of “EX” and “M” will be counted as credit hours completed while grades of “DN” will not be counted as credit hours completed.

 Cumulative Satisfactory Academic Progress

 In addition, a student must have a 70% cumulative completion rate of the hours attempted to continue eligibility for federal financial aid.
 Also outlined is the Satisfactory Academic Appeal process.
 A 2.0 GPA is required to be considered in good academic standing at Westminster College.

 If satisfactory academic progress requirements are not met, the student will be determined ineligible to receive Title IV federal and Institutional funds.